jaeseung16/MandelbrotExplorer/README.md

 ## How to Use

-- Tha app is desigined to use in iPad with the landscape orientation.
+- The app is designed to use in iPad with the landscape orientation.
 - After opening the app, choose an item under on the left pane.
   - The Mandelbrot set within the saved region will show up with the information about the region and the maximum iteration.
   - The bar items will be enabled.